wp-plugins/seo-nutrition-and-print-for-recipes-by-edamam/readme.txt

 - Option to format multiple ingredient lists in a single recipe

 == Upgrade Notice ==

 = 2.4 =
+Changes applicable onl for new installs or unsuccessfull old installs.

+= 2.4 =
 Upgrade immediately major update of formating and saving of the recipe nutrition.